umarcor/osvb/doc/intro/frameworks.rst

 cocotb
 ======

-Cocotb is a coroutine based cosimulation library for writing VHDL and Verilog testbenches in Python.
+Cocotb is a coroutine based co-simulation library for writing VHDL and Verilog testbenches in Python.
 It was initially written and open sourced by `Potential Ventures <http://potential.ventures/cocotb>`__ in 2013.
 The project went dead for some months between 2017 and 2018.
 Since 2019, it is maintained by members of the `FOSSI Foundation <https://www.fossi-foundation.org/>`__ and other contributors.

-Cocotb provides shared libraries written in C++, which allows simulators to load Python scripts and interact with them at runtime through VPI, VHPI or FLI (see :ref:`OSVB:Co-simulation`).
+Cocotb provides shared libraries written in C++, which allows simulators to load Python scripts and interact with them at runtime through indirect co-simulation interfaces: VPI, VHPI or FLI (see :ref:`OSVB:Co-simulation`).
 Therefore, users can write testbenches for existing HDL designs using Python only.
+Direct interfaces such as DPI or CXXRTL are not supported.

-However, the provided compile and execution plumbing is based on Makefiles and environment variables.
+The provided compile and execution plumbing is based on Makefiles and environment variables.
 That is loved by some users and hated by others.
 There is work in progress for providing alternative build/execution workflows, without explicitly forcing users to use an specific approach.
 Using VUnit's simulator interface is one of such alternatives, which would provide a Python based solution to the most pythonic cocotb users.

 Cocotb provides logging features based on Python's ``logging`` library.
 Integration of this logging approach into VUnit's Python runner is not straightforward.
 Since cocotb's co-simulation scripts are loaded by the simulator in an independent